The Real Life Game of Thrones!

 We find the Red Rose and White Rose grandmothers to a king!
 First we have a guided tour of Grafton where Elizabeth Woodville was born c1437.
 She famously waited for Edward IV under an oak tree to plead for her husband's lands to be restored so she wouldn't have to live in poverty.
 She became the White Queen.
 Then on to Bletsoe castle ruins, where Margaret Beaufort, the Red Queen was born in 1443.
 The final sights of the day are at Fotheringhay: Richard III was born here in 1452 also Mary Queen of Scots was executed here in 1542.
 We see the castle ruins and the magnificent recently refurbished church.

-Richard III Centre in Leicester, is where the remains of the last Plantagenet King were found under a car park in 2013, the grave site is open to view.
+Richard III Centre in Leicester, is where in 2013, the remains of the last Plantagenet King were found under a car park, the grave site is open to view.
 The Centre follows the life and turbulent times of King Richard.
 We stand in Richard's footsteps on Ambion Hill as he surveyed the battle field at Bosworth on the morning where he met his death and the Tudor Age began.
+We see the battle re-enactment with 100's of enthusiasts taking part.

 We have an exclusive guided tour of the privately owned magnificent Maxstoke Castle dating from 1345.
 Here, a teen aged Lady Margaret Beaufort married a third time to 30 year old Henry Stafford in 1458.